tleecsm/VoVTCG/www/data/cards.md

  - Rank: 2

-When a card arrives at this fortification, you may remove a recruited leader from a recruitment rail.
+When a card arrives at an attached fortification, you may remove a recruited leader from a recruitment rail.
 If you do, deal damage to the arriving card equal to that leader's Power.
 <br>

 ##### ALP.MEL.022